Hayato Terahara

 Hayato Terahara (寺原 隼人, Terahara Hayato) is a Japanese former professional baseball pitcher, and current second squad pitching coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
-He played in NPB for the Hawks, Yokohama BayStars, Orix Buffaloes, and Tokyo Yakult Swallows.
+He played in NPB for the Hawks, Yokohama BayStars, Orix Buffaloes, and the Tokyo Yakult Swallows.

 Early baseball career

-Terahara went on to Nichinan Gakuen High School and participated the 83rd Japanese High School Baseball Championship in the summer of his junior year.
-In the second round against Tamano Konan High School, he pitched a fastball of 158 km/h, the fastest in high school history.
+Terahara played for Nichinan Gakuen High School and participated the 83rd Japanese High School Baseball Championship in the summer of his junior year.
+In the second round against Tamano Konan High School, he pitched a 158 km/h fastball, the fastest in high school history.
 This record is still the fastest record as of 2023.